How to see through political uncertainty and keep selling

 1 – Keep old faithfuls close

 A small business owner assumes a certain amount of fluctuation month on month, but ultimately relies on stability.
 As a result I’m thankful beyond words for long-time clients who we service on a regular basis for whom our work is a critical facet of their business.
-In my case, hotels, PR agencies and social care businesses.
+In my case, hotels and social care businesses.
 Especially ones which launch completely new side projects.

 Having regular clients mitigates the chaos.
 It gives me a baseline each month as I go out and talk to potential new clients to know that a handful rely on my business still being around.

 As baseline piece of advice to keep selling, I would recommend staying in very regular touch with ‘old faithfuls’ who have stuck with you through thick and thin.
 Go and have coffee with them, buy them lunch, say thank you.
 Maybe they’ll give you a new brief.

 2 – When new clients get in touch, don’t send a proposal, arrive with it